Berg Bay Cabin

 Directions

 Located on the mainland along the north shore of Berg Bay, east of Blake Channel near the mouth of Aaron Creek.
-Accessible by boat (22 miles from Wrangell through Eastern Passage) or floatplane (15 miles from Wrangell).
-Boat access requires arrival at high tide due to shallow bay entrance.
-A 25-foot mooring float is available for cabin guests.
+Access by boat (22 miles through Eastern Passage from Wrangell) or float plane (15 miles from Wrangell).
+Boat arrivals must time entry with high tide due to shallow bay entrance.

 Amenities